Smruthi Venkat

 Smruthi Venkat is an Indian actress who appears predominantly in Tamil language films.
 Aside from a brief role in Indru Netru Naalai (2015), she made her acting debut with commercially success film Thadam which was released in 2019.

 Career

-Smruthi made her career in a uncredited role in the film Indru Netru Naalai (2015).
+Smruthi made her career in an uncredited role in the film Indru Netru Naalai (2015).
 Her first significant role was in Thadam, alongside Arun Vijay.
 After Thadam, she acted in another Tamil film with Sathyaraj titled Theerpugal Virkapadum, which had a delayed release in 2021.
 After that, Smruthi was signed for a major role in Mookuthi Amman.
 After the success of Mookuthi Amman, Smruthi went on to play a role in Dhanush's 43rd film, Maaran directed by Karthick Naren.
 Apart from films, Smruthi has done some commercial advertisements such as Levista (coffee), Kalyan Jewellers, Tanishq and She also acted in Rap Rakesh Music Video titled "12 AM" Song on Woman Empowerment, Which was Released by Actor Vijay Sethupathi.